mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 For instance...
 Well, here is a good example, okay?

 When I was at [Eiheiji](glossary#eiheiji) monastery, we had a big earthquake.
 It was evening of the day on which we performed the memorial service for Dogen’s death.
 That is 5:00 pm.
-And then, right after the service, all the monks are about to leave the [zendo](glossary#zendo), and several people in the end of the line stepped out from the zendo, and then the earthquake happened.
+And then, right after the service, all the monks are about to leave the [zendo](glossary#zendo), several people in the end of the line stepped out from the zendo, and then the earthquake happened.
 Fortunately there was no damage to Eiheiji monastery, but the whole foundation, the hallways and steps dropped down almost an inch, that’s all.
 No damage.

 But here is a very good example.
 One of my friends was on vacation that day, a day off for him.
 So he took a day off, and went to Fukui City.
-It’s a little far from [Eiheiji](glossary#eiheiji) monastery ... now it’s pretty quick, but at that time it took about 70 minutes from Eiheiji monastery to Fukui city.
-So, he went there, and, I don’t know what he did, but anyway he went.
-He told me he wanted to see a movie at that time.
-But he thought, “Oh, tonight, is the memorial service.
-This is the particular day of performing the memorial service for Dogen’s death.
+It’s a little far from Eiheiji monastery ... now it’s pretty quick, but at that time it took about thirty minutes or so from Eiheiji monastery to Fukui city.
+So, I don’t know what he did there, but anyway he went.
+He told me he wanted to see a movie, but he thought, “Oh, tonight is the memorial service; it’s the particular day of performing the memorial service for Dogen’s death.
 Let’s go back.”
 So he returned.
 And then at that time, the whole movie theater completely crashed; everybody died.
-Because there were several tiers – no posts.
-If you have a big earthquake, exactly, “boom”.
+Because there were several tiers, no posts; if you have a big earthquake, exactly, “boom.”
 All the people died; but he was saved.
 (Transcriber’s Note: The earthquake killed 3,769 people.
 See [Wikipedia: 1948 Fukui earthquake](https://en.wikipedia.org/wiki/1948_Fukui_earthquake))

 Do you understand?
 This is a very good example. *[The group laughs – perhaps because no one understands how this is a good example.]*

-One more person was on the train from Fukui City to [Eiheiji](glossary#eiheiji) monastery, because he thought also, “Oh, today is the particular day of performing a memorial service for Dogen.
-So let’s go back.”
+One more person was on the train from Fukui City to Eiheiji monastery, because he too thought, “Oh, today is the particular day of performing a memorial service for Dogen, so let’s go back.”
 He was also in the city, and also he wanted to see the movie, but he was at that time right in the middle of the trip.
 And then, the train completely tipped off the track.
 But he survived.
 Do you understand?
 This is a very good example.

 **Same person**: Okay, how do these two terms then relate to [karma](glossary#karma)?

 **Katagiri**: I don’t know.
 I don’t know. *[There is some laughter.]*

-That is [karma](glossary#karma), maybe past life.
-Well, you can envision past life, and also, his karma in the past might be good.
-He planted good karma in the past.
-That’s why he wanted to see the movie, but he thought, “Oh, no, let’s go back to [Eiheiji](glossary#eiheiji) monastery.”
+That is karma, maybe past life.
+Well, you can envision his past life, and also, his karma in the past might be good, he planted good karma in the past.
+That’s why he wanted to see the movie but he thought, “Oh, no, let’s go back to Eiheiji monastery.”
 So that is pretty good karma.
-From where that good sense comes – maybe from a past life.
+From where that good sense comes, maybe from a past life.

-**Same person**: So the [karma](glossary#karma) in life influences how strong these forces...
+**Same person**: So the karma in life influences how strong these forces are enacting?

 **Katagiri**: Sure.
 In many ways.
 But only if the times and opportunities are ripe and conditions arranged.
-Dogen’s memorial day and his day off are set up, and then, [karma](glossary#karma) starts to work.
+Dogen’s memorial day and his day off are set up, and then, karma starts to work.
 Which would you like?
-You want to go to a movie, or you want go to [Eiheiji](glossary#eiheiji) monastery?
+You want to go to a movie, or you want go to Eiheiji monastery?

-#### 1:00:06

- **Same person**: How then are those conditions separate from the body, if [karma](glossary#karma) is involved?
+ **Same person**: How then are those conditions separate from the body, if karma is involved?
 I mean, things don’t happen randomly.

-**Katagiri**: How [karma](glossary#karma)...
-What is your question?
+**Katagiri**: What is your question?

 **Same person**: Well, you talked about conditioned elements ... not relating to the truth or the mind?
 Did you say that?
 Well how is that so, if... ?

 **Katagiri**: Well, conditioned elements are very broad.
 Past, present, future.
-So, conditioned elements [are] associated with [karma](glossary#karma).
+So, conditioned elements [are] associated with karma.

 **Same person**: But isn’t that associated with mind?

-**Katagiri**: No. Because that [karma](glossary#karma) is completely beyond good or bad, right and wrong.
+**Katagiri**: No. Because that karma is completely beyond good or bad, right and wrong.
 If you judge the karma – it’s good, it’s bad – that is the mind associated with karma.
 But karma is just karma.
 That is a conditioned element.

 That’s why something happens.
 Rock, Gensha Shibi’s toes; something happens.
-But I don’t know; you cannot say it is bad, or it is good.
+But I don’t know; you cannot say it is bad or it is good.
 Why can’t you do this?
 Well, we don’t know.
 For instance, if you walk on a bridge, and the bridge immediately crashes, and you die: why is it you have to die?
 No one knows.

 Well, that is a good example.
 Someone dies in that way, and that is conditioned elements, always.
 Good and bad – that is a matter of the mind.
-So whether it is associated with [karma](glossary#karma), or not associated – completely beyond.
+So whether it is associated with karma or not associated – completely beyond.
 Just conditioned elements.
 But anyway, conditioned elements are related with the past, present, future.
 That is conditioned elements.

 Philosophically speaking, that is interdependent co-production.

-#### 1:02:55

 **Same person**: Well then, we can still see the instant without attaching to it, and learning from that?
 Because, perhaps if he’d have noticed the rock an instant before, he wouldn’t have bumped his toe on it.